Workplace Benefits

 When a high deductible health plan is part of a PPO

-Sometimes a high deductible health plan is part of a PPO network.
+Sometimes, a high-deductible health plan is part of a PPO network.
 While that sounds complicated, all it means is that people on the high deductible health plan get access to the PPO’s network of providers.
-They still pay higher deductibles and out-of-pocket maximums in exchange for lower monthly premiums.

-If you enroll in an HDHP, you typically get access to a health savings account (HSA).
-An HSA can be used to cover the costly deductibles in a high deductible health plan, as well as prescription medications or other medical expenses.
-Funds are not taxed and are typically deposited into an HSA as part of a payroll deduction.
+If you enroll in an HDHP, you may get access to a health savings account (HSA).
+An HSA can be used toward expenses that go toward a deductible, as well as prescription medications or other medical expenses.
+Funds aren't taxed and are typically deposited into an HSA as part of a payroll deduction.

 HSAs Benefits